kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 3. In the Log view, You should select levels you need: e.g, "Failure" + "Error" + "Warning".
 This will reduce the volume of logs to be printed.
 You can add "Info" if you like.

 4. You could detach the Log Viewer widget and close it.
 Then your tests will run at the highest speed.

+5. If you have a Enterprise license, you should set the "Log executed test steps" disabled.

 ## Appendix: